5pence/Life-Expectancy-Correlation/README.md

 changes in others.
 It was also cross-checked with the original comma separated value file to ensure the correct data was being reported.

+The Simon game was tested by playing many games, trying to hit start while a game was in process, as well as hit pads while the sequence is being shown.